 The Roll Out

 The shuttle silently soars over hundreds of square miles of the dark mushrooming surface that they know to be the billions upon billions of fungal colonies doing what they do best, replicating themselves.
-They’ve exploded in size to darken the horizon in all directions.
-The observers are speechless knowing the huge implications for all of their futures.
+The little mats have exploded in size to paint the land with huge brush strokes in all directions.
+The observers on board are speechless as they are busy assessing the profound implications for all of their futures.

 When they reach the first drop zone, the outside temperature is already approaching the boiling point of water.